Use your work to hold NNPC accountable, Kyari tasks NGE – The Sun Nigeria

 The Group Managing Director of the Nigerian National Petroleum Corporation (NNPC), Malam Mele Kyari, has urged members of the Nigerian Guild of Editors (NGE) to join effort to keep the corporation in check for transparency and accountability.

-Kyari gave the charge when a delegation of the Guild led by its president, Ms Funke Egbemode, paid him a courtesy visit in Abuja on Thursday.
+Kyari gave the charge when a delegation of the Guild led by its president, Ms Funke Egbemode, paid him a courtesy visit in Abuja, yesterday.

 He said that the major focus of his administration was to ensure transparency and accountability in the operations of the corporation.